 The preamble, SFD, and FLI are parsed and used to detect the payload data and FCS which are stored in RAM.
 A two-byte FCS is calculated on the received data and compared to the FCS value appended to the transmitted data, which generates a Cyclical Redundancy Check (CRC) result.
 Link Quality is measured over a 64 μs period after the packet preamble and stored in RAM.

-If the MC13202 is in packet mode, the data is processed as an entire packet.
+The MC13201 uses a packet mode where the data is processed as an entire packet and stored in Rx Packet RAM.
 The MCU is notified that an entire packet has been received via an interrupt.